 In general, under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), the Company cannot deduct, for federal income tax purposes, compensation in excess of \$1,000,000 paid to the CEO and certain executive officers.
-However, this deduction limitation does not apply to compensation that constitutes "qualified performance-based compensation" within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder.
-The Company has considered the limitations on deductions imposed by Section 162(m) of the Code, and generally seeks to structure executive compensation so that it will constitute "qualified performance-based compensation" and therefore not be subject to the deduction limitations of Section 162(m) of the Company reserves its right to authorize executive compensation that may be subject to the deduction limitations of Section 162(m) of the Code when the Company believes that such compensation is appropriate and in the best interests of the Company and its shareholders.
+However, this deduction limitation does not apply to compensation that constitutes "qualified performance-based compensation" within the meaning of Section 162(m) of the Code and applicable regulations.
+The Company has considered the limitations on deductions imposed by Section 162(m) of the Code and generally seeks to structure executive compensation so that it will constitute "qualified performance-based compensation" and therefore not be subject to the deduction limitations of Section 162(m) of the Code executive compensation will be treated as "qualified performance-based compensation."
+In addition, the Company reserves its right to authorize executive compensation that may be subject to the deduction limitations of Section 162(m) of the Code when the Company believes that such compensation is appropriate and in the best interests of the Company and its shareholders.